BIASeD: Bringing Irrationality into Automated System Design: Conclusion

 \section{Conclusion}

-Human perception, memory and decision-making are impacted by cognitive biases and heuristics that impact our actions and decisions.
+Human perception, memory and decision-making are impact by cognitive biases and heuristics that influence our actions and decisions.
 Despite the pervasiveness of such biases, they are largely disregarded by today’s AI systems that model human behavior and interact with humans.
 However, given the increased prominence of AI-human collaboration, we believe that it would be crucial for AI systems to consider this fundamental element of human cognition.

 In this theoretical paper, we have proposed a taxonomy of cognitive biases from the perspective of AI-human collaboration and have selected four exemplary biases in each of the five key dimensions of the proposed taxonomy.
 We have also proposed three broad research areas in the intersection between AI and cognitive biases: First, human-AI interaction which focuses on open questions, such as determining if human-AI interaction exhibits the same cognitive biases as human-to-human interaction and exploring the potential value of including cognitive biases in AI systems to make them more trustworthy and interpretable.
 Second, cognitive biases in AI systems, focused on the potential of leveraging the mechanisms behind our cognitive biases and heuristics to build more robust and efficient machine learning algorithms.
 Third, the computational modeling of cognitive biases to achieve a unifying modeling framework which could be used to design personalized mitigation strategies to support human decision making.